Ecwid one-page checkout overview

 Your Ecwid store has a secure one-page checkout where your customers enter their shipping and payment details and leave order comments before placing orders.

+After choosing products and adding them to the shopping cart, shoppers can proceed to checkout and make a purchase.
 If you’ve enabled automatic inventory tracking in your store, shoppers can add only in-stock products to their shopping carts.
-The cart content of shoppers is also checked against your product inventory to help you prevent overselling.
+Sold out items can never be added unless you've allowed pre-orders for them.
+The cart content of shoppers is checked against your product inventory in real time to help you prevent overselling.

 The first step for customers at checkout is entering their email address:

 Email address is captured at the beginning of order placement to ensure that you have the contact details of those shoppers who can drop out at this point, for example, due to poor internet connection or being distracted.
 Your store forms a list of abandoned carts so that you can send out reminders to customers that intended to purchase products or services but didn’t buy them.

 To the specified email address buyers receive order notifications to track their order status.
 Ecwid automatically creates a customer account for every new email address entered in this field.
 Customers can sign in with this email address to their customer accounts at any time and check their order history.

 After entering email address and clicking on Checkout, shopper proceeds to the Delivery options step to provide shipping address and choose from the shipping/delivery and pickup options that you’ve enabled in your store and that are available for this address and the order: